ztyyLV/barcode-reader-docs-mobile/programming/android/samples/accuracy.md

 ## Enhance the input

 Normally, the misreading is caused by the low-quality source.
-The low-quality source can be the badly() printed barcodes or the blurry images/frames.
-To solve these issues, we can either enhance the quality of the source or recognize the quality issue and avoid decoding these low-quality resources.
+The low-quality source can be terribly printed barcodes or blurry images/frames.
+These low-quality barcodes can be recognized and localized.
+However, the barcode reader will take a lot of time to further process these barcodes and it is difficult to guarantee the accuracy of the results.
+It would be better to optimize the barcode source rather than try decoding on these low-quality barcodes.

-### Enhance the Device Performance
+### Optimize the Video Input

-Decoding on blurry frames might cause misreading to a certain extent.

-For video streaming barcode scanning, `Dynamsoft Camera Enhancer` is available for mobile and JavaScript developers to filter out the blurry frames before the barcode reader start processing the images.
+`Dynamsoft Camera Enhancer` (DCE) is an SDK that provides video streaming pre-processing APIs which enable users to avoid decoding barcodes on low-quality frames.
+By enabling the frame filter feature of DCE, the sharpness of each frame will be detected

-## Exclude the Uninterest
+## Exclude the Uninterest (Before decoding)

 ### Specify the Barcode Format

 Barcode format is one of the most typical settings of a barcode reader.
 This will help you to improve the speed and accuracy of your barcode reading program by excluding the uninterested formats.
-You can update the barcode formats in the struct/class `PublicRuntimeSettings` via API `updateRuntimeSettings`.
+You can update the barcode format settings in the struct/class `PublicRuntimeSettings` via API `updateRuntimeSettings`.

 **Related APIs**